jallanxjallan/onemanairforce/adaptation/output/draft_synopsis.md

 drug smuggler, and orders his fighters to use deadly force if they encounter RI-002.

-**Returning to 18 November 1988  at Julia Residence **Eddy opposes Julia marrying a foreigner.
+**A few days later  at Julia Residence **Eddy opposes Julia marrying a foreigner.
 Eddy has checked into Cameron's background, and found he is penniless and with a spotty academic record, though he excelled in journalism and seems to be a good writer.
 Eddy promises to fulfill her dream of studying overseas.
 Julia says you don't have the money.
 Eddy replies that he is making arrangements.
 Julia says ok, as long as one of the arrangements is not marriage.

 **The following day   at Taman Sari Restaurant **Julia is sitting in a restaurant with Eric, a well-groomed, obviously affluent young man.
 Eric